redhat-openstack/website/source/networking/midonet-integration_mem-54-rhel7-rhosp10.html.md

 installed.
 Stop at the _Obtaining Images for Overcloud Nodes_ section.
 We're going to build our own images with the necessary components to run MEM.

 ## Building the base images

+**NOTE**: This step is just temporary.
+Later on Midokura will host a series of base images ready to be consumed.

-Download RHEL 7 guest images and place them inside a folder.
+Download a RHEL 7.3 cloud image and place them inside a folder.
 Let's assume the working directory will be `/home/stack/custom-images/`.

 Then export these variables (filling in the necessary values) in order to be